 - My university does not have an Erasmus agreement with the University of Gloucestershire.
 Can I still apply to study there?

 If your university does not have an Erasmus agreement with us, then you cannot study here as an Erasmus student.
 Unfortunately it is not possible to set up an Erasmus agreement at a student's request.
 However, it is possible to come as a fee-paying associate student.
-If you are an EU national, the cost would be £4120 per semester.
-The cost for non-EU nationals would be £4200 per semester.
-Please email email@example.com for details of how to apply.
+The cost of study will vary depending on whether a student is an EU National or a Non EU National.
+Please email email@example.com for details of the cost and how to apply.

 - Am I allowed to choose modules outside the subject area of the Erasmus agreement?

 Erasmus agreements are signed for cooperation in specific subject areas, therefore it is not possible to choose modules outside this.